smo0ths/UE4CommOpti/README.md

 Bloom has to be on in-game for lens flare to work b/c they have values in GameUserSettings.ini like other settings.

 They need to fix the SSAO on/off resets settings to AmbientOcclusionLevels=2 and AmbientOcclusionRadiusScale=1.200000 default engine is levels=3 and radiusscale=1.2 is too much and looks bad.
-You can leave SSAO on in-game and then set the settings AmbientOcclusionLevels=3 or 4 and AmbientOcclusionRadiusScale=0.100000 and restart to make SSAO look better but if you turn it off will you need to do this again.
+You can leave SSAO on in-game and then set the settings AmbientOcclusionLevels=3 or 4 and AmbientOcclusionRadiusScale=0.100000 and restart to make SSAO look better but if you turn it off you need to do this again.